Guided gender-affirming surgery in Thailand

 • Dysphoria related to the presence of internal reproductive organs

-• Preparation for further genital reconstruction such as phalloplasty or metoidioplasty
+• Preparation for further genital reconstruction

 Are You a Good Candidate?